 Bear growled low, another bear tried to mark my mate.

 From the looks of the bite, if the other bear had bitten any deeper, his mate would have been killed by her bleeding out.
-This, of course, was because she wasn’t that bears mate to mark.
+This, of course, was because she wasn’t that bear's mate to mark.
 If she had been, it would have healed no matter how deep.
-On should never try to take what does not belong to them, and they most definitely should not mark another!
+One should never try to take what does not belong to them, and they most definitely should not mark another!

 Bear began to lick once more.
 His saliva would remove the other bear's scent, and heal his mates wound that was still bleeding.
 Once Bear was satisfied he’d healed her, he moved back.